Radel024/SIEM/README.md

 <h2>Description</h2>
 I created an at-home lab setup consisting of four parts using VMware.
-The setup involved two hypervisors(Windows 10 and a Linux Ubuntu Server) with LimaCharlie.
-Which serves as an End Point Detection system.
+The setup involved two hypervisors (Windows 10 and a Linux Ubuntu Server) with LimaCharlie.
+Which serves as an end-point detection response system.
 This configuration provided a secure environment for testing malware and DoS attacks.
 With this setup, I was able to monitor and analyze SysLogs in real time, as well as establish customized detection and prevention rules.
 <br />

 <h2>Languages and Utilities Used</h2>

 - <b>LimaCharlie<b/>
-- <b>SLiver_Server<b/>
+- <b>Sliver_Server Malware<b/>
 - <b>SSH<b/>